leegao/see.lua/README.md

 # See.lua

-*A Lua introspection library for Lua 5.1, 5.2, 5.3, and LuaJIT*
+*An introspection library for Lua 5.1, 5.2, 5.3, and LuaJIT*

 ```lua
 > see(_G)